|Nutrition Facts (per serving)|

-Add the finely grated orange zest, orange juice, sugar, maple syrup, vanilla extract, and the cinnamon stick to the pot with the cranberries.
+Add the sugar, orange juice, maple syrup, finely grated orange zest, vanilla extract, and the cinnamon stick to the pot with the cranberries.
 Gently stir to combine the ingredients.

 Lock the Instant Pot lid in place and set the vent to sealing.
 Choose the manual setting, high pressure, for 2 minutes.
-Let the pressure release naturally for 10 minutes, and then move the vent to release the remaining pressure.
+Let the pressure release naturally for 10 minutes, and then open the vent to manually release the remaining pressure.

-Set the pot on saute and cook for another 2 to 3 minutes, stirring frequently, until thickened.
-The sauce will also thicken more as it cools.
+Remove the cinnamon stick.
+Turn on the sauté setting and cook for another 2 to 3 minutes, stirring frequently, until thickened.
+The sauce will continue to thicken as it cools.

 Transfer the cranberry sauce to a storage container and cool completely.
 Refrigerate until serving time.
 Serve it chilled or at room temperature.